 NeighborImpact Head Start Columbia $10,000 522

 NeighborImpact Head Start currently has a school garden site that has been prepped and has a green house.
 The purpose of this project is to make the garden site fully functional by adding planters, drip irrigation, pavers for ADA access, and purchasing soil and supplies.
-The school garden supports educational classroom activities by providing teachers with fresh produce to share with children, and the opportunity for hands on learning experiences with growing and harvesting plants.
+The school garden supports educational classroom activities by providing teachers with fresh produce to share with children, and the opportunity for hands-on learning experiences with growing and harvesting plants.

 Neskowin Valley School Tillamook $14,888 300